Ceiling Cracks: Identify, Reasons, and How to Fix

 - Increased energy bills: Ceiling cracks break the insulation layer, allowing indoor air to escape and outdoor air to enter, forcing HVAC systems to work harder.

-A roof can be damaged by other roof problems, such as roof alligatoring, roof blistering and roof seepage.
-So you should be aware all of these problems before fix the roof damages.
+A roof can be damaged by other roof problems, such as roof alligatoring, roof blistering, and roof seepage.
+So you should be aware all of these problems before fixing the roof damage.

 - Seal roof leaks first: Inspect and repair damaged roofing membranes, flashing, and joints to stop water intrusion before patching the ceiling.